sakurachan-info/posts/content/2019/form-decoding.md

 * A page for viewing all the goats registered

 Here I've prepared [a demo app](https://arowm.github.io/elm-form-decoder/).
 Please play with it to get practical visualization.
+For example, input "foo" on age field and blur to show error messages.
+(It does not show "required" error message till pressing register button for EFO).

 ![demo screenshot](/posts/img/form-decoder-screenshot.png)